Signed in as:

 filler@godaddy.com

-The Willis C. Patterson Our Own Thing Chorale (OOTC) preserves, explores, performs, and educates the community about traditional African American spirituals and contemporary choral and instrumental compositions and/or arrangements by African Americans and other musicians of the diaspora.
+The Willis Patterson Our Own Thing Chorale (OOTC) preserves, explores, performs, and educates its singers and the community about traditional African American spirituals and contemporary choral and instrumental compositions and/or arrangements by African Americans and other musicians of the diaspora.
 It also increases opportunities for the exploration and education of this music by offering free lessons to youth through its Instructional Program.
-August 2022

 The Willis C.Patterson Our Own Thing Chorale, established in 1969, is named for its founder and director Willis C. Patterson, an Ann Arbor native and U-M Professor Emeritus.
 The Chorale has performed extensively in the greater Ann Arbor area, and throughout Michigan and beyond.
 With a culturally diverse membership with individuals from the greater Ann Arbor area, representing varied careers and a wide range of musical experience, the Chorale is committed to the preservation and performance of traditional African American spirituals as well as contemporary choral compositions written and/or arranged by African American composers and musicians.
 The Chorale also works to raise funds for the Our Own Thing Instructional Program (OOTIP).
 These instructional offerings take place in the Community Church of God in Ypsilanti.